ebi-uniprot/protvar-be/README.md

-# PepVEP Back-end
+# ProtVar Back-end
-This module publishes the REST API services for PepVEP.
+This module publishes the REST API services for ProtVar.
 This application internally calls UniProt rest API's as well as PDBe API to map protein, gene, variation and structural data together.

 ## Introduction
 It provides various endpoints but response structure remains same.
-These endpoints can be accessed programmatically, as well as PepVEP website (frontend - https://github.com/ebi-uniprot/pepvep-fe) calls these endpoints to display data on screen.
+These endpoints can be accessed programmatically, as well as ProtVar website (frontend - https://github.com/ebi-uniprot/protvar-fe) calls these endpoints to display data on screen.

 It is a spring boot application.
-The Main class is uk.ac.ebi.pepvep.ApplicationMainClass
+The Main class is uk.ac.ebi.protvar.ApplicationMainClass

 ## Running the application locally
 1. Clone repo